znerol/ansible-role-authns/README.md

 * `authns_zone_db_ns_ip4` and `authns_zone_db_ns_ip6`: Used for `A` and `AAAA`
   records for the zones nameserver.
 Default to the ip of inventory hostname if its domain matches `authns_zone_name`.
+* If `authns_zone_dnssec` is set to `true`, a directory is created with the correct access mode and DNSSEC configuration is added to the zone config.
+  Note that this does *not* generate any DNSSEC keys.

 The remaining variables in this section should be left to their defaults in most cases.